-An expense is decrease in owner’s equity due to using up assets.
+An "expense" is a decrease in owner’s equity due to using up assets.

-Notice especially that the formal definition of "expense" refers to two Balance sheet categories: (1) Owner's equity and (2) Assets.
-And, every expense involves using up one kind of asset or another.
-It is the depletion, or using up of assets that distinguishes expenses from other kinds cost events.
+Notice that the formal definition of "expense" refers to two Balance sheet categories: (1) Owner's equity and (2) Assets.
+Note also that every expense involves using up one kind of asset or another.
+It is the depletion or using up of assets that differentiates "expenses" from other kinds of cost events.